nf-core/dualrnaseq/docs/output.md

 ## Still to be completed

 Things to add:
-* Directory structure of expected files - based on run type
+* Directory structure of expected files, based on run type

 * Quantification and count files